mintic-ai/ephemeral/docs/development/debugging.md

 # Debugging and Troubleshooting Guide

-This guide provides comprehensive debugging techniques and solutions for common issues in the Docker On-Demand system.
+This guide provides comprehensive debugging techniques and solutions for common issues in the Ephemeral system.

 ## Development Environment Debugging